maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/voter-id.md

 ---
-title: "Do I need voter identification?"
+title: "Do I have to show identification to vote?"
 published: true
 weight: 1
 section: "voting-basics"
-priority: "Minor"
+priority: Minor
 ---

 To **register to vote,** you will need to provide your California driver’s license or ID card number or the last four digits of your Social Security number.

 Most of the time, **on Election Day** you are not required to show identification at the polling place unless: